scarletti-ben/template-LOVE2D/README.md

 - A language with a syntax that is human-readable
 - Applications that are fast
 - Applications that are incredibly small and easily packaged
-- Aplications that are compatible with many different platforms
+- Applications that are compatible with many different platforms

 # Installing LÖVE2D
 - Navigate to the [LÖVE2D](https://love2d.org/) site